BMW 3 Series (E30): Minor update (1985)

-In 1985 the exterior and interior trim were updated.
+In September 1985 the exterior and interior trim were updated.
 The 323i model was replaced with the 325i at this time and the diesel-engined 324d was introduced.
 A factory convertible entered the model range.
 However, the Baur remained on sale, alongside the factory convertible.
 The M3 convertible was only offered for the European market.

-Major update (1987)
+Major update (1988)

 At the Frankfurt Motor Show in September 1987, BMW introduced a major update to the E30 (often called Series 2).
 The changes to the lineup were the addition of the Touring (station wagon) variant and removal of the 325e model.
-The 1987 update models remained largely unchanged until the end of production, with the addition of the 318is model in 1989.
+The 1988 update models remained largely unchanged until the end of production, with the addition of the 318is model in 1989.

 External styling changes included redesigned rear lights, front bumper and a reduction in the amount of chrome trim.
+The back was completely redesigned with new redesigned larger rear fenders and front wings slightly inflated and wider in the end.
 The four-cylinder engine was upgraded from the BMW M10 to the BMW M40 and various other mechanical changes were made.
 Rust protection was improved with the update.

 Body styles

-In addition to the two-door sedan and Baur convertible body styles of its E21 predecessors, the E30 later also became available as a four-door sedan and five-door station wagon (marketed as "Touring").
+In addition to the two-door saloon and Baur convertible body styles of its E21 predecessors, the E30 later also became available as a four-door saloon and five-door station wagon (marketed as "Touring").

 The Touring body style began life as a prototype built by BMW engineer Max Reisböck in his friend's garage in 1984 and began production in 1987.
 The factory convertible version began production in 1985, with the Baur convertible conversions remaining available alongside it.